-Cyber Attacks on Government are on the Rise
+Cyber attacks on governments are on the rise

-Cyber security attacks are on the rise, and unfortunately government is an all too common target.
-One study found 60% of cyber attacks that occurred from January – June 2019, targeted government.
-Of the “successful” cyber attacks during that same time period, 70% were on government.
+Cybersecurity attacks are on the rise, and unfortunately governments are an all-too-common target.
+One study found 60% of cyber attacks that occurred from January to June of 2019 targeted governments.
+Of the “successful” cyber attacks during that period, 70% were on governments.

 Although many government breaches go unreported by the media, there are some that have received attention.

 *Values representative of reported hard dollar losses as a result of cyber breaches.
 Soft dollar costs are not reflected in this graph.

 These cyber attacks on government cost taxpayers millions of dollars and countless staff time lost, but also have the potential to expose sensitive citizen information, such as personally identifiable information (PII) and protected health information (PHI).
 Both are common data hosted on government systems and third-party cloud solutions.